 An hour later, they witnessed a northbound, unmarked tractor-trailer lose control, hit three cars, enter the wide grass median, and flip over.
 Since they were travelling at 70 mph, the accident quickly faded from their rearview mirror.
 Thirty miles later, they saw emergency crews tending to two northbound cars that had collided and caught fire.
 The line of backed-up traffic stretched 10 miles; Teddy and Ruby witnessed half a dozen fights among stranded travelers, including a shooting.

 They stopped at South of the Border just to take photos and ate McDonald’s for dinner again in their Prius.
 They arrived in the historic section of Charleston around 10 PM, just as the city declared a state of emergency.
 The state of South Carolina is starting to close things down.
 No more dine-in for restaurants and bars: takeout only.
-They turned on the TV to hear the president state, “I don’t take responsibility at all.”
+They turned on the TV to hear President Trump state, “I don’t take responsibility at all.”*

 “It is starting to feel that the situation for travelers is very different from a week ago,” Ruby admitted.
 “I am wondering if things will become more difficult with more closures and cancellations or if we will even be welcome as we travel further south.”